-To bring home the point that MFID contains information over and above other (model-free implied) measures, we run a horse race.
+To corroborate that MFID contains information over and above other (model-free implied) metrics, we run a horse race.
 We consider strategies conditional on implied correlation, MFIK, MFIS, and MFIV relative to MFID.
 First, we test the power and importance of the strategy on a classic risk factor.
-Second, we add MFID as an additional risk factor to examine the economic and statistical significance of the risk-adjusted returns on these strategies.
-Finally, we test whether the alphas remain significant in our MFID strategy when we include the four new strategies in our risk factor model.
+Second, we add the long-short portfolio based on MFID as an additional risk factor to examine the economic and statistical significance of the risk-adjusted returns on these strategies.
+Finally, we study whether the alphas remain significant for our MFID strategy when we include the four new strategies in our risk factor model.

 Panel A of Table 6 reports the risk-adjusted returns across all the strategies.
-Column 1 shows the benchmark, the MFID-sorted strategy with the Fama and French five factors including BAB.
+Column 1 shows the baseline case, the MFID-sorted strategy with the Fama and French five factors including BAB.
 In Columns 2, 4, 6, and 8, we present the alphas of the strategy sorting on implied correlation, MFIK, MFIS, and MFIV, respectively.
 In line with the evidence of Asness et al. (2020), we find that the implied correlation strategy has a positive significant alpha in a bad state of the world.
-The regression magnitude, while smaller than the benchmark, is economically meaningful at 1.3% per month.
+The regression magnitude, while smaller than the baseline, is economically meaningful at 1.3% per month.
 However, once we add MFID as a risk factor, the risk-adjusted returns become zero in bad states.
-For MFIV, we document the same phenomenon: a significant alpha without MFID as a risk factor, but insignificant alpha once we include MFID in the regression framework.
+For MFIV, we document the same phenomenon: a significant alpha without MFID as a risk factor, but insignificant alpha once we add the MFID long-short portfolio to the regression model.
 MFIK and MFIS, in contrast, behave differently.
 Sorting on MFIK, for instance, does not appear to be a profitable strategy in good and bad states of the world.
 Sorting on MFIS, in turn, generates a negative risk premium, which is in line with previous research (e.g., Bali & Murray, 2013; Chang et al., 2012, 2013).
 Adding MFID to the factor model does not alter this result.

-Panel B shows the evidence of the MFID-sorting portfolio when we include these four strategies as a risk factor.
-In line with the bivariate regression results in Table 5, MFID does contain information for the cross-section of returns, as indicated by the statistically significant alphas.
-The magnitude decreases, however, by around 40% in the case of implied correlation (Column 1) to 0.9% per month.
-This confirms there is a small overlap between the measures, but that the non-linear correlation components outweigh the linear correlation.
+Panel B shows the evidence of the MFID-sorting portfolio when we include these four long-short portfolios as a risk factor.
+In line with the bivariate regression findings in Table 5, MFID does contain information for the cross-section of returns, as indicated by the statistically significant alphas.
+The magnitude decreases, however, by around 40% in the case of implied correlation (Column 1) to 0.7% per month.
+This confirms there is some overlap between the measures, but that the non-linear correlation components outweigh the linear correlation in bad economic times.